-- 855 (6) A grant applicant shall ensure that each grant proposal includes: - (a) information about the proposed project, including the projected number of affordable housing units, which may not be less than 50 units of affordable housing; - 858 (b) the projected time line of the proposed project; - 859 (c) data and information regarding the proposed types of affordable housing; and - 860 (d) information about the public infrastructure and other improvements needed. - 861 (7)

-(a) In considering a grant proposal, the board shall consider criteria including:

-- 862 (i) the value and number of housing units the project will produce; - 863 (ii) the value of any matching contribution from the grant applicant, including information about how the public entity determined the value of the matching assets; and - 866 (iii) any other criteria the board determines relevant. - (b) For a grant proposal including highway infrastructure, the board may not {provide } award a grant unless the grant applicant provides a minimum matching contribution of the right-of-way needed for the highway improvements. - 870 (c) If a grant proposal includes highway infrastructure, the board shall give priority to the construction of public highways that are highways of regional significance that connect to other highways or points of regional significance. - 873 (8) - (a) Subject to available funding, and subject to Subsection (8)(b), the board may award a grant to a recipient that the board determines advisable. - (b) For every \$20,000 of grant funding awarded to a recipient, the infrastructure shall support at least one unit of affordable housing. - 877 (c) The board may not award a grant to a recipient if the board determines that the recipient will not be able to satisfy the requirement under Subsection (8)(b). - (9) If the board approves the award of a grant {to provide money } as provided in this part, the department shall transfer the money to the grant recipientin accordance with Subsection (10). - 873 (10) - (a) Before the department may provide grant money to a public entity for a project related to a grant awarded by the board, the public entity shall provide a detailed cost estimate of costs to complete the planning and design of the project.
+844 process for the prioritization of grant proposals that includes: 845 (a) instructions on making and submitting a grant proposal; 846 (b) methodology for selecting grants; and 847 (c) methodology for awarding grants.
+848 (4) In accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, the 849 Department of Natural Resources shall make rules to establish the process described in 850 Subsection (3) and as otherwise necessary to implement this part.
+851 (5) The board shall: 852 (a) accept grant applications; 853 (b) rank grant proposals; and 854 (c) provide money to grant recipients in accordance with this part.
+855 (6) A grant applicant shall ensure that each grant proposal includes: 856 (a) information about the proposed project, including the projected number of affordable 857 housing units, which may not be less than 50 units of affordable housing; 858 (b) the projected time line of the proposed project; 859 (c) data and information regarding the proposed types of affordable housing; and 860 (d) information about the public infrastructure and other improvements needed.
+861 (7)(a) In considering a grant proposal, the board shall consider criteria including: 862 (i) the value and number of housing units the project will produce; 863 (ii) the value of any matching contribution from the grant applicant, including 864 information about how the public entity determined the value of the matching 865 assets; and 866 (iii) any other criteria the board determines relevant.
+867 (b) For a grant proposal including highway infrastructure, the board may not provide a 868 grant unless the grant applicant provides a minimum matching contribution of the 869 right-of-way needed for the highway improvements.
+870 (c) If a grant proposal includes highway infrastructure, the board shall give priority to 871 the construction of public highways that are highways of regional significance that 872 connect to other highways or points of regional significance.
+873 (8)(a) Subject to available funding, and subject to Subsection (8)(b), the board may 874 award a grant to a recipient that the board determines advisable.
+875 (b) For every \$20,000 of grant funding awarded to a recipient, the infrastructure shall 876 support at least one unit of affordable housing.
+877 (c) The board may not award a grant to a recipient if the board determines that the

-- (b) If the executive director approves the cost estimate described in Subsection (10)(a), the department may provide to the public entity grant money reasonably necessary to complete the planning and design of the project. - 879 (c) After completion of the planning and design of a project related to a grant awarded by the board, the public entity shall provide to the department a detailed estimate of the costs to construct and complete the project described in Subsection (10)(b). - (d) If the executive director approves the cost estimates described in Subsection (10)(c), the department may provide grant money to a public entity to construct and complete the project described in Subsection (10)(b). - 885 Section 10.
-Section 10 is enacted to read: - 886 72-2-504.
-Report. - 883 (1) {At least annually} On or before September 1 of each year during the life of {the project} a project related to a grant awarded by the board, a recipient of {a} grant money under this part shall provide a written report to the board. - 885 (2) The report described in Subsection (1) shall include: - 886 (a) the amount of money provided through the grant; - (b) an accounting of how the grant money has been utilized; - 888 (c) the progress of the project; and - 889 (d) the number of affordable housing units completed or under construction. - 895 Section 11.
-Effective date.
+878 recipient will not be able to satisfy the requirement under Subsection (8)(b).
+879 (9) If the board approves a grant to provide money as provided in this part, the department 880 shall transfer the money to the grant recipient.
+881 Section 10.
+Section 72-2-504 is enacted to read: 882 72-2-504 .
+Report.
+883 (1) At least annually during the life of the project, a recipient of a grant under this part shall 884 provide a report to the board.
+885 (2) The report described in Subsection (1) shall include: 886 (a) the amount of money provided through the grant; 887 (b) an accounting of how the grant money has been utilized; 888 (c) the progress of the project; and 889 (d) the number of affordable housing units completed or under construction.
+890 Section 11.
+Effective Date.
+891 This bill takes effect on May 7, 2025.